 A half-life means that half of the drug will be excreted in six hours.
 Half of the remainder will be eliminated in the following six hours, and so on.

-The primary one of these for cocaine is benzoylecgonine, which can extend the detection time frame to four days after the last known usage of the drug due to a longer half-life.
+As highlighted earlier benzoylecgonine—the primary cocaine metabolite—can extend the detection time frame to four days after the last known usage of the drug due to a longer half-life.

 Cocaine can also be detected in saliva, blood, and hair:

 - Saliva– 1 to 2 days